 OLI-2

 The OLI-2 is close to a carbon copy of OLI and used the focal plane modules developed as spares for OLI.
 Performance is expected to be similar to OLI.
 The OLI-2 has completed its initial integration.
 This assembly level, which includes the telescope, calibration sub assembly, focal plane, focal plane electronics, instrument support electronics and harnessing will be used for all performance testing (Figure 12).
 Functional testing has been performed, and spatial testing, including edge response, ghosting, bright target recovery and line of site measurements, is scheduled for August 2018.
 Radiometric testing will follow, which includes absolute radiometric response, linearity, heliostat and stability measurements.
-Part of the radiometric test set up is the spectral characterization, which will use the Goddard Space Flight Center provided laser based spectral calibration facility (Goddard Laser for Absolute Measurement of Radiance – GLAMR) [6].
+Part of the radiometric test set up is the spectral characterization, which will use the Goddard Space Flight Center (GSFC) provided laser based spectral calibration facility (Goddard Laser for Absolute Measurement of Radiance – GLAMR) [6].
 GLAMR provides a full aperture spectral calibration source, and will be used to measure the spectral response of all detectors in all bands of OLI-2.
 This is an improvement over OLI where a monochromator-based approach characterized about 10% of the detectors using a sub-aperture source.
 GLAMR will also allow characterization of the out-of-band response in at least some of the spectral bands.